hsf-training/hsf-training-cicd/_episodes/13-actually-testing.md

 > For CI jobs, we want things to run fast and have fast turnaround time.
 More especially since everyone at CERN shares a pool of runners for most CI jobs, so we should be courteous about the run time of our CI jobs.
 I generally suggest running over just enough events for you to be able to test what you want to test - whether cutflow or weights.
 {: .callout}

-Let's go ahead and commit those changes and see if the test job succeeded or not.
+Let's go ahead and commit those changes and see if the run job succeeded or not.

 ~~~
 $ AnalysisPayload root://eosuser.cern.ch//eos/user/g/gstark/public/DAOD_EXOT27.17882744._000026.pool.root.1 1000